AlloyCI/alloy_ci/README.md

 1. Clone the Repository
 1. Run `mix deps.get` to install all dependencies
-1. Run `cd assets && npm install` to install all Javascript dependencies
+1. Run `cd assets && yarn install` to install all Javascript dependencies
 1. Make sure all environment variables are present.
 See [here](doc/README.md#configuration) for more info.
    You can save them in a `.env` file, and source them before running any `mix` task
 1. Create and migrate the database with `mix ecto.setup`